 To address climate change, governments have implemented and continue to pursue various means to reduce aviation-related greenhouse gas emissions.
 Compliance with these or other measures that are ultimately adopted could result in substantial costs for us.
 For instance, in October 2013, the ICAO reached a nonbinding agreement to develop global market-based measures to assist in achieving carbon-neutral growth.
-In October 2016, the ICAO approved the CORSIA, which is designed to offset any annual increases in total carbon emissions from international civil aviation above a baseline level determined by the average of 2019 and 2020 emissions.
-Although various details regarding the implementation of CORSIA still need to be finalized, a pilot phase will run from 2021 to 2023.
-Starting in 2019, the Airlines have voluntarily begun tracking and have begun reporting emissions in accordance with CORSIA in 2020, even though it is not yet mandatory in ICAO member countries.
-As a result, starting in 2024, the Airlines may need to purchase allowances to offset their assigned share of emissions overages based on the reporting for the 2021 to 2023 compliance period.
+In October 2016, the ICAO approved and subsequently amended the CORSIA, which is designed to offset any annual increases in total carbon emissions from international civil aviation above a baseline level determined by 2019 and 2020 emissions.
+Although various details regarding the implementation of CORSIA still need to be finalized and have been impacted by the COVID-19 pandemic, a pilot phase will run from 2021 to 2023.
+Starting in 2019, the Airlines have voluntarily begun tracking and reporting emissions in accordance with the CORSIA methodology, even though it is not yet mandatory in ICAO member countries.
+As a result, starting in 2024, the Airlines may need to purchase allowances to offset their share of emissions overages based on the reporting for the 2021 to 2023 compliance period.
 For subsequent compliance periods, a similar procedure will apply.

 Additionally, the EU continues to pursue a parallel track to address climate change through the EU ETS.
-Following the end of every year, to the extent the ETS applies, each airline must tender the number of allowances corresponding to carbon emissions generated by its covered flight activity during the year.
+Following the end of every year, to the extent the ETS applies, each airline must tender the number of Allowances corresponding to carbon emissions generated by its covered flight activity during the year.
 If the airline's flight activity during the year has produced carbon emissions exceeding the number of carbon emissions allowances that it has been awarded, the airline must acquire additional allowances from other airlines in the open market.
-In recognition of ICAO's recent adoption of CORSIA, the ETS suspension with respect to flights to and from non-European countries continues through December 31, 2023.
+In recognition of ICAO's adoption of CORSIA, the ETS has been suspended with respect to flights to and from non-European countries through December 31, 2023.
 However, the ETS remains applicable to intra-European flights.
+Additionally, various European constituencies have begun to advocate for supplemental controls on aviation greenhouse gas emissions through additional taxation and similar measures.